Counting Data Processing

 trigger

-Example for an electric meter with a maximum of 32A: at most over 15 min, the meter can increment by:
+Example for a maximum 32A electric meter - at maximum over 15 min, the meter can increment by:

 1/4 * (3 * 230 * 32)/1000 kWh = 5.52 kWh